EDUCBA Logo

 • Text: This argument is compulsory as it represents the text from where we want to extract the characters or cell address.

-• Num_chars: This one is an optional argument representing the number of characters from the left side of text or character, which we want to extract.
+• Num_chars: This one is an optional argument representing the number of characters from the text’s left side of the character we want to extract.

-Extract a Substring in Excel Using LEFT Function
+Extract a Substring in Excel Using the LEFT Function

-Suppose we want the first two characters or substring from the given example in below screenshot:
+Suppose we want the first two characters or substring from the given an example below screenshot:

 Left Function 1

-In the cell C4, a text is given from which we want the first two characters.
-We have to type =LEFT and then use ( or press Tab in D4, look at the screenshot for reference:
+In cell C4, a text is given from which we want the first two characters.
+We have to type =LEFT and then use ( or press Tab in D4; look at the screenshot for reference:

 Left Function 2

 Now, we can see the argument required in the screenshot as well.
-We have to type or navigate the cell address to C4, and in place of num_chars, we need to put the number of character we want, so in this case, two characters are needed, so we put 2.
+We have to type or navigate the cell address to C4, and in place of num_chars, we need to put the number of characters we want; in this case, two characters are required, so we put 2.

 Below is the screenshot for the above step: